operator-framework/rukpak/README.md

 associated `spec.provisionerClassName` field which indicates the `Provisioner` that should be watching and unpacking that particular bundle type.

-Example Bundle configured to work with the [plain-v0 provisioner](provisioner/plain-v0/README.md).
+Example Bundle configured to work with the [plain provisioner](internal/provisioner/plain/README.md).

 ```yaml
 apiVersion: core.rukpak.io/v1alpha1